Matzo Ball Soup

 matzo ball soup ingredients

 • Whole chicken: Provides the base for the broth, contributing rich flavor and nutrients.
-The meat can be used in the soup or for other dishes, like chicken salad.
+The meat can be used in the soup or for other dishes, like this chicken salad, so make sure to save it when you remove it from the bones.

 • Onions, turnips, carrots, celery: These vegetables add depth and sweetness to the broth, enhancing its flavor and nutritional content.